rstrotmann/nif/docs/reference/add_baseline.md

 The name of the baseline column defaults to the 'testcd', prefixed with 'BL\_', e.g., BL_WEIGHT.
 A specific name can be defined by the `name` argument.
-Note that baseline WEIGHT, HEIGHT and BMI (if applicable) are automatically inclucded during the generation of a nif object.
+Note that baseline WEIGHT, HEIGHT and BMI (if applicable) are automatically included during the generation of a nif object.

 ## Examples